Labour Is Investigating Whether A Candidate Called For The Eradication Of Islam On Twitter

 "If the allegations are found to be true, the strongest disciplinary action will be taken and he will be removed as a Labour candidate.
 The Labour party has always been at the forefront of standing against racism in all its forms.
 Hate and division have no place within our party."

-The local party also confirmed they were investigating after Merralls was announced as their candidate by the regional branch of the Labour party.
+The local party also confirmed it was investigating after Merralls was announced as its candidate by the regional branch of the Labour party.

 "We became aware of the allegations late on Monday evening after London region announced to us our candidate in the afternoon," a spokesperson for the Old Bexley and Sidcup constituency Labour party told BuzzFeed News.
 "We are consulting with London region."